mgravell/DraftBlogs/Pipelines/SortOf.md

 - we have a large number of these entities - lets say 16M+
 - we want to sort this data using a sort that considers multiple properties - "this, then that"
 - and we want it to be fast

+Note that sorting data when it is already sorted or nearly-sorted is *usually* cheap under most common algorithms, so I'm going to be focusing only on the initial painful sort when the data is not at all sorted.

 Because we're going to have so many of them, and they are going to be basic storage types only, this is a good scenario to consider a `struct`, and I was delighted to see that the OP in the question had already done this.
 We'll play with a few of the properties (for sorting, etc), but to simulate the usual context, there will be extra stuff that isn't relevant to the question, so we'll pad the size of the struct with some dummy fields up to 64 bytes.
 So, something like: